Lyrical Healing Services

 Reiki is a gentle, hands-on art that helps you feel better and heal better.
 Dr. Usui, a Japanese educator, re-discovered this healing method in his study of ancient Tibetan texts.
 The word Reiki is made of two Japanese words; Rei, which means spirit of divine, and Ki, which means life force energy.
 Reiki blends easily with and enhances all healing methods.
 The Reiki practitioner channels healing energy for physical, emotional and spiritual wellbeing.

 Person-Centered Psychotherapy is an approach to healing that was pioneered by American psychologist Carl Rogers in the 1940s/50s.
 It was originally called client-centered psychotherapy to distinguish it from the therapist-directed therapy popular at the time.
 Rogers believed that each person instinctively strives towards self-actualization, so that the therapist’s unconditional positive regard for the client is all that is needed to facilitate healing.
 Person-Centered therapists enter into, honor, and acknowledge each client's unique inner world and nurture the client’s innate tendency towards health.
-Not only do people want to feel good, they instinctively know how.
-Rogerian therapists create a space in which clients can heal themselves.
+They create a space in which clients can heal themselves.
 Like a watered seed, a person grows (and heals) with adequate unconditional positive regard.
-When affirmed with a skilled, congruent therapist's empathic listening and warm regard, clients blossom.
+The belief is that not only do people want to feel good, they instinctively know how.
+When affirmed with a skilled, congruent therapist's empathic listening and warm regard, clients bloom.

-One form of inner dialogue is Internal Family Systems (IFS) is a psychotherapeutic model created by Richard Schwartz, an American Marriage and Family Therapist.
+One form of inner dialogue is Internal Family Systems (IFS).
+Internal Family Systems is a psycho-therapeutic model created by Richard Schwartz, an American Marriage and Family Therapist.
 In Schwartz's words, “It is the nature of the mind to be subdivided into an indeterminate number of sub-personalities or parts.” * He references Freud's Id, Ego, and Superego, object relations therapists' “internal objects” and Transactional Analysts’ “ego states” as theoretical precursors of IFS “parts.”
 He discovered that these sub-personalities intend to protect, manage, or nurture, and do so with varying degrees of success.
 Many times they need updated job descriptions borne of an awareness of updated needs.
 The goal of IFS is to strengthen the Self, the part embodying “calmness, curiosity, clarity, compassion, confidence, creativity, courage, and connectedness.”* Another term for inner dialogue is therapeutic imagery and dialogue.

-As part of the Internal Family Systems approach, clients can identify “spiritual” beings as parts of themselves or as players in their psychodramas.
+In utilizing therapeutic imagery and dialogue, clients can identify “spiritual” beings as parts of themselves or as players in their psychodramas.
 A wounded child part can dialogue with and be comforted by an angel, a spirit guide could be called on during a session for guidance and reassurance, a totem animal could protect.
 The distinction between inner and outer, between “me” and the Transcendent can be minimized.
 Clients can connect with themselves while connecting with their Higher Power.
 They can access their inner wisdom and discover their own truth, obviating the need for advice from the therapist.
 And the Self can be experienced as the sacred, undamaged essence at one's core.
+What is IFS?